hacdias/hacdias.com/content/logs/readings/index.md

 ---
-title: Books That I Read
+title: Books That I've Read
 description: An extensive list of all the books I remember ever reading.
+aliases:
+- /readings/
 ---

 <style>